wingel/wingel.github.io/_posts/2016-03-16-ghz-differential-probe-3.md

 [![Measurement at 600MHz with 100Ω input resistors]({{site.baseurl}}/images/2016-03-16-ghz-differential-probe-3/measure-100-600.png)]({{site.baseurl}}/images/2016-03-16-ghz-differential-probe-3/measure-100-600.png)

-After some more testing, 120Ω, 220Ω and also with variying some other parameters I finally settled on 150Ω for R3 and R4 as a decent compromise between being happy with the bandwidth and not seeing too much ringing.
+After some more testing, trying 120Ω and 220Ω at the input and also variying some other parameters I finally settled on 150Ω for R3 and R4 as a decent compromise between being happy with the bandwidth and not seeing too much ringing.
 All other components have the original values from the simulation.

 At 100MHz the probe looks really good, it's even possible to se the little bump on top which I believe is due to impedance mismatch in the